andreiepure/andreiepure.github.io/_draft/2022-12-30-memories-from-2022-talks.md

 I did not have any stage fright.
 On the contrary, I felt like a fish in the water.
 My colleague Mary told me there were 50-60 people in the cinema room, less that a normal “Sonar” BBL audience.
 I had great fun, I did not have any irreparable demo effects, the audience laughed at the “funny” moments.
 I managed to deliver the talk on time, finishing a couple of minutes earlier.

 Furthermore, I got great feedback from people later during the conference.
 The “Evil Hacker” persona was very well received.
 And I also got nine pieces of feedback via the feedback form I put on my website.
 Most of it positive.

 Thank God, I accomplished my mission.
+The session was not recorded, but the slides I used are public on [speakerdeck](https://speakerdeck.com/dotnetday/dot-net-day-22-dependency-confusion-and-its-cure-a-nuget-story-by-andrei-epure).

 There were other cool stuff like the speakers dinner (I got to talk with Richard Campbell for two hours on a variety of topics) and having breakfast at the hotel the second day with renowned speakers.
 Maybe I’ll write about that at a later date.